Understanding Capital Gains Account Scheme (CGAS): Taxation and Types

 • Construction of a residential property: The funds can be utilized for constructing a residential property within three years from the date of transfer of the original asset.

 • Tax Deferral: By depositing the capital gains in the CGAS account, individuals can defer their tax liability on the capital gains until the funds are withdrawn or the specified time limit for utilization expires.
-The unutilized funds in the CGAS account are not taxable until utilized or until the expiry of the time limit.
+The unutilized funds in the CGAS account become taxable only upon the expiry of the specified time limit, if they are not utilized for the designated purposes.

 • Multiple Deposits: Making multiple deposits in the CGAS account is possible, as long as they pertain to different capital gains transactions.
 Each deposit has its own specified time limit for utilization.